blackberry-garance/flowershow-app/docs/page-headers.md

 authors: ["John", "Jane"]       # Multiple authors
 ```

+See [[page-authors|Page authors]] for details on creating dedicated author pages with avatars.

 ### Date

 The `date` field sets the publication date for your page and is displayed in page header.